LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 In `line 4` , the application instance gets initialized.
 By passing the parameters for the [genesis block](../lisk-sdk/configuration.md) and the [configuration template](https://github.com/LiskHQ/lisk-sdk/blob/development/sdk/src/samples/config_devnet.json), the application is configured with most basic configurations to start the node.

+> If you want to change any of the values for `configDevnet`, check out the [full list of configurations](../lisk-sdk/configuration.md#list-of-configuration-options) for Lisk SDK and overwrite them like described in [step 7](#7-customize-the-default-configuration)

 ## 3. Create a new transaction type

 Now, we want to create a new [custom transaction type](custom-transactions.md) `CashbackTransaction`: